-- 1. Pay all outstanding tuition, fees, make satisfactory payment arrangements with the Financial Services Advisor. - 2.
-Tuition will be assessed at the current hourly rate. - 3.
-If a re-entering student has previously used all their excused absences provided under their original enrollment agreement, the student will not receive any additional time for excused absences under the new re-enrollment agreement. - 4.
+- 1. Previous tuition payments will be credited to the student's account.
+Tuition will be assessed at the current hourly rate. - 2.
+If a re-entering student has previously used all their excused absences provided under their original enrollment agreement, the student will not receive any additional time for excused absences under the new re-enrollment agreement. - 3.
 Students are required to purchase a kit if their current kit is not complete.
-Any missing kit items must be purchased. - 5.
-Pay the \$100.00 re-entry fee and submit a new application for admission. - 6.
+Any missing kit items must be purchased. - 4.
 Students who re-enter after 180 days must write an re-entry essay that demonstrates their commitment to completing the program.